mleith785/mleith785.github.io/index.md

 I am a computer science student with a background in electrical engineering and industrial automation.
 My goal for attending  a computer science program was to expand my horizons and learn more about software and its capabilities.

+I started this program with very little knowledge of programming as it is traditionally known.
+The world of PLC programming is simplified to graphical represenations of boolean logic.
+Still the problem solving element exists.
+I wanted to see if I could take those problem sovling skills and learn something new.
+This portfolio outlines the work I have done in two areas.

+The first area is a code review of what I would critique on C source code.
+I took code from the github repository for the original doom source code located on github.
+I am not a video game developer and though it would be interesting to see if I could understand how the cheat codes worked in doom.

+The second are is an android application I worked on from a mobile development class and detailing the steps from going from an internal database to placing that database into firebase.
+The goal was to show the proof of concept of creating an adroid app with centralized location for data (authentication, app, and user data).

+## Code Review
+The doom video source code I reviewed is located here [Doom 1993](https://github.com/id-Software/DOOM)

+The video itself is located here [Doom Review Video](https://github.com/mleith785/mleith785.github.io/CodeReviewVideo)

+I have discovered the common themes of 'keeping it simple', 'build for reuse' and proper planning span across all industries.

 You can use the [editor on GitHub](https://github.com/mleith785/mleith785.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.